Spring 2016 Commencement

-Students who have completed their degree requirements for graduation in the summer 2013, fall 2013, and spring 2014 semesters are eligible to participate in the spring 2014 commencement ceremony.
+Students who have completed their degree requirements for graduation in the fall 2015 and spring 2016 semesters, or plan to finish in summer 2016, are eligible to participate in the spring 2016 commencement ceremony.

 Whitehurst assumed responsibilities as vice provost for Educational Equity effective Sept.
 1, 2015, following nearly 20 years of educational leadership.
 As vice provost, he oversees 13 units with 75 staff members and works collaboratively with a number of offices, both within and outside the University, with a goal of ensuring equal opportunity for a diverse body of students, faculty, and staff at all Penn State locations.
 In addition to ensuring support for staff, undergraduate and graduate students, and several University commissions, as vice provost he works closely with the University Faculty Senate and individual faculty members to promote research, international exchanges, and partnerships.